Bluiex/Bluiex/README.md

 The only DNI I have is if you judge someone else for their interests, even if they're called "problematic" and obviously if you are homophobic or racist.

 !I DO ART COMMISSIONS!
-READ THIS FOR REQUEST FORMATTING:
+READ THIS BEFORE REQUESTING: https://docs.google.com/document/d/1OxB_TEgEvSIhnWSzGxjwEY6RehyQL6_TOSUh5UujiGU/edit?usp=sharing

 EMAIL ME AT: bluieartcomm@gmail.com for inquiries!